History of the Casa

 After an earthquake in 1905 the house was strengthened with extra walls and by the best known method available at the time – by inserting iron tie rods through the building in several directions and in a number of walls.
 End tie bars (sometimes round discs) and iron wedges were used to tighten the rods and hold the old stone walls together.
 These tie bars in the old farmhouse, can still be seen today over 100 years later.

-This protection held good for almost 80 years until a big earthquake of magnitude 5.9 in May 1984, with an epicentre 10kms deep under the mountains above San Donato Val di Comino.
+This protection held good for almost 80 years until a big earthquake of magnitude 5.9 in May 1984, with an epicentre 10kms deep under the mountains above San Donato Val di Comino – quite some distance away.

 As part of the government aid scheme, the Casa benefited from a ‘belt and braces’ structural job of all new reinforced concrete floors and ceilings throughout; both external and internal steel mesh reinforcement affixed to walls with hooked rods through the walls to connect the inside and outside mesh panels together; re-rendering of both inside and outside walls both to strengthen and to cover the mesh reinforcement; buttresses and strengthened walls with concrete underpinning; new lintels over windows; new roof of timbers and tiles; and other major structural improvements many of which it is doubtful were necessary but which brought the Casa up to the standards of present-day earthquake measures.

-Having stood the test of time and nature, and had all the best improvements added, the Casa should be in great shape for another 400 years.
+Having stood the test of time and nature catastrophes, the old farmhouse has had all the best improvements added, so that the Casa should be in great shape for another 400 years.

-A sympathetic refurbishment gave the old farmhouse the care and attention it deserved and careful renovations were carried out to retain many of the old features and the character of the old Casa – although the outside pizza oven was unfortunately beyond repair so was removed, together with a ruined old 2 storey barn.
+A sympathetic refurbishment gave the farmhouse the care and attention it deserved and careful renovations were carried out to retain many of the old features and the character of the old Casa – although the outside pizza oven was beyond repair unfortunately, so was removed in 2007, together with a ruined old 2 storey barn.

 The Casa was fully converted into two separate, self-contained apartments and a new sitting room extension, balcony and garden store were carefully designed and added in 2008.